islameehassan/Pipelined-RISC-V-Processor/README.md

 # Pipelined-RISC-V-Processor
-This project is co-work between Ahmed Jaheen, Adhem El-Asfar, and Islam Hassan as part of the Computer Architecture course at the American University in Cairo.
+This project is co-work between Ahmed Jaheen, Adham El-Asfar, and Islam Hassan as part of the Computer Architecture course at the American University in Cairo.
 The project aims to build a fully pipelined RISC-V processor using Verilog.

 The processor is fully pipelined and handles all types of hazards correctly while working with a single memory for reading and writing.